KoesGroup/Protocols/ROS_detection_in_protoplasts.md

 6.5 Add 25 mL TEX, centrifudge again and remove solution

+OPTIONAL: If you need to perform the protoplasts, do it now following the general protoplast preparation protocol

 7. Add 1 mL of TEX buffer

 8. Split the protoplasts into 2 12 mL Falcon tubes (500 uL each)